140 Years of History

 The Thomson's 140 Year History in the World of Auctioneering

 In 1892 Thomson & Laurie purchased a cattle mart in Dumfries and commenced holding livestock auctions there on the Whitesands.
-1930 saw John Thomson's son, Matthew Thomson of Thomson & Laurie purchase the Nithsdale Auction company who had an auction mart at Thornhill which traded till the outbreak of foot and mouth in 2000.
+1930 saw John Thomson's son, Matthew Thomson of Thomson & Laurie purchase the Nithsdale Auction Company, who had an auction mart at Thornhill, which traded 'til the outbreak of foot and mouth in 2000.
 The Dumfries cattle mart moved premises to Huntington Road in 1946.
 In 1950 Henry Roddick joined the firm and the company became Thomson Roddick & Laurie.

-Up until the 1960’s Thomson Roddick and Laurie continued to hold farm sales or roups as they are known in Scotland.
+Up until the 1960’s Thomson Roddick & Laurie continued to hold farm sales or roups, as they are known in Scotland.
 Such auctions would consist of auctioning livestock, machinery and finally the contents of the farmhouse.
 The majority of farm sales would conclude with the house contents being presented at the front door and auctioned from the front doorstep.

-John D M Thomson launched the firm`s specialist furniture and fine art department in the 1970’s.
-In the South West of Scotland they held auctions at the Loreburn or Drill Hall in Dumfries, then-for many years huge two-day auctions were held at the Easterbrook Hall Dumfries.
-The present Auction Centre was opened in 2009.
+John D M Thomson launched the firm's specialist furniture and fine art department in the 1970’s.
+In south west Scotland they held auctions at the Loreburn or Drill Hall in Dumfries, then for many years huge two-day auctions were held at the Easterbrook Hall Dumfries.
+The present Auction Centre was opened in 2006.

-In Cumberland, the firm operated from Carlisle with massive antique and fine art sales held in the Crown and Mitre Hotel and fine Summer events at Naworth Castle.
-Subsequently the Coleridge House Saleroom was opened in Shaddongate, Carlisle before the move to the present Auction Centre.
+In Cumberland, the firm operated from Carlisle with massive antique and fine art sales held in the Crown and Mitre Hotel and fine Summer events at Naworth Castle, near Brampton.
+Subsequently the Coleridge House saleroom was opened in Shaddongate, Carlisle before the move to the present Auction Centre.